Christopher Prowse

-Christopher Charles Prowse (born 14 November 1953 in East Melbourne, Victoria) is an Australian Roman Catholic bishop.
-He is currently the archbishop of the Archdiocese of Canberra – Goulburn; appointed to the post on 12 September 2013 and installed as archbishop on 19 November 2013.
-On 12 September 2016, Prowse was named as apostolic administrator of the Roman Catholic Diocese of Wagga Wagga following the retirement of Bishop Gerard Hanna.
-On 26 May 2020, Pope Francis announced Mark Stuart Edwards would become the sixth Bishop of Wagga Wagga, however Prowse remained apostolic administrator until Bishop Edwards' installation on 22 July 2020.
+Christopher Charles Prowse (born 14 November 1953) is an Australian Catholic prelate.
+He is the Archbishop of the Archdiocese of Canberra and Goulburn; appointed to the post in 2013.
+He is also the Apostolic Administrator of the Australian Catholic Military Ordinariate.

-Prowse served as the director of the Catholic Pastoral Formation Centre (1997-2001) and from 1999 was the media spokesman.
+Prowse served as the director of the Catholic Pastoral Formation Centre (1997−2001) and from 1999 was the media spokesman.
 He has been co-chair of the Australian Anglican and Roman Catholic Dialogue, and a member of the executive committee of the Federation of Catholic Bishops Conferences in Oceania.
 In 2007, Pope Benedict XVI appointed him a member of the Pontifical Council for Interreligious Dialogue.
 He has a Bachelor of Arts degree (Monash University 1978), a Bachelor of Theology degree (Melbourne College of Divinity 1979), a Licentiate in Moral Theology (Pontifical Gregorian University, Rome, 1987) and a Doctorate in Moral Theology (Pontifical Lateran University - Alfonsianum Academy, Rome, 1995).